clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

   placeholder `{}` that metabase's defendpoint binds params against, is marked `:open` in `map->tag` and proves nothing by absence, detected by the generated flag or missing location, and `:or`-defaulted bindings get no tag from the init at all.
-Corpus: two new metabase findings, both adjudicated true positives, an OSS defenterprise stub returning `{}` whose caller does `(pos? (:max-users ..))` unguarded.
+The into and assoc fn specs mark a passed-through seed `:open` too, they add keys the seed's `:val` does not list, and `lint-map!` skips required-key reporting for open args.
+For assoc that is an under-approximation, the result is really still closed with the added keys, but the fn spec only sees arg tags, not literal key values, so it cannot name them.
+Carrying literal keyword values in arg types would allow the precise model.
+Corpus: two new metabase findings, both adjudicated true positives, an OSS defenterprise stub returning `{}` whose caller does `(pos? (:max-users ..))` unguarded, plus one ductile finding, comment scratch code passing a fn where its call result was meant.
+The ductile corpus also caught the into seed FP, it needs GITHUB_DUCTILE_PAT and runs as a fourth regression test next to metabase, clerk and the clj-kondo classpath.
 - Vector element types do not flow: `loop`, `doseq` and `for` destructuring are untyped, loop also because recur can rebind with other types.
 A vector binding form deliberately gets no init tag, the :vector branch of